curexe/SmartPay-API/README.md

 # Authentication Phase

-The API is queried with a key which is obtained from the SmartPay web application:
+The API is queried with a key which is obtained from the Integrate page in the SmartPay web application:

 ```
 {